-If you want to change the way an attribute is (de-)serialized you have a couple of ways.
-The simplest method is to create a getter (and setter) method on the resource which overrides the attribute and apply the (un-)formatting there.
+If you want to change the way an attribute is (de-)serialized, you have a couple of ways.
+The simplest method is to create a getter (and setter) method on the resource that overrides the attribute and applies the (un-)formatting there.
 For example:

-This is simple to implement for a one off situation, but not for example if you want to apply the same formatting rules to all DateTime fields in your system.
+This is simple to implement for a one-off situation.
+But in this example, it wouldn’t be good if you wanted to apply the same formatting rules to all DateTime fields in your system.
 Another issue is the attribute on the resource will always return a formatted response, whether you want it or not.

 format can be set per attribute as it is declared in the resource.
 For example:

 format and an

 unformat method.
 Here’s the base ValueFormatter and DefaultValueFormatter for reference: